hamzaabduljabbar/construction-drawing-analyzer/README.md

 # Drawing Analyzer — Claude AI Skill for Construction Drawings

+THIS SKILL AHS BEEN ARCHIVED> KINDLY USE THE OTHER SKILL THA CONVERTS PDF DRAWING IN TO VECTOR DATABASE

 Pre-process a set of construction drawing PDFs into structured text indexes so Claude can answer questions **faster, cheaper, and more accurately**.

 Built by [Hamza Abdul Jabbar](https://hamzajabbar.online) | AutoConst